 Flooding is becoming increasingly more common.
 So, even if you live in a place with a low water table and dry soil, you will still probably want a drainage system to protect your produce from getting waterlogged.

-There are other systems which can work too, such as leaving a thick layer of gravel on the floor, slanting the floor, or installing a drainage hole.
+Other systems can also work, such as leaving a thick layer of gravel on the floor, slanting the floor, or installing a drainage hole.

 Designs and Plans

 I would strongly suggest you contact an engineer before starting a build.
-Even if you are a capable DIY builder, you still might need expertise when it comes to planning drainage, choosing the right materials, and depth of your root cellar.
+Even if you are a capable DIY builder, you might still need expertise in planning drainage, choosing the right materials, and the depth of your root cellar.

 - In-hill root cellar plan with walk-out door (PDF): 8×14 feet; concrete blocks; By Homestead-Honey